HeatherAn/recommended-coding-practices/08-Using-Git-For-The-First-Time.md

 ```
 This will tell Git to basically "follow" the changes made to this file and put it in the so-called **staging area**.

 Let’s say you created a function on `file1`.
 This change is worth saving as a whole, so that you can always go back to it if needed.
 In order to *save* it, you have to **commit** it.
-To do this type:
+To do this, type:

 ```
 git commit -m “text_commit1”
 ```
-This will tell Git to **record such a change** with the **descriptive metadata** `“text_commit1”`.
-Replace `“text_commit1”` with a short description of the change made to the file.
+Where you need to replace `“text_commit1”` with a short description of the change made to the file.
 For example: `git commit –m “Added sum function”`.
+This will tell Git to **record such a change** with that **descriptive metadata**.

-If you only type `git commit`, the editor you set by default (when installing Git) will open so that you can write the **descriptive metadata** `“text_commit1”`.
+If you only type `git commit`, the editor you set by default (when installing/configuring Git) will open so that you can write the **descriptive metadata** `“text_commit1”` in it.
 But always try to keep `“text_commit1”` as short as possible.
 See the following [blog](https://chris.beams.io/posts/git-commit/) where you can find principles on how to write Git commit messages.
 Try to set up conventions on how to write them right from the start.
 It will pay off in the long-term!

 ### Difference between adding and committing

 *Adding* and *committing* might be a bit confusing at first.
-Think as if you were preparing the clothes you will take for a trip.
+Think of them as if you were preparing the clothes for a trip.
 You first put the clothes on your bed to have an overview of what you will be taking to the trip.
 In this case, the act of *putting the clothes on the bed* would be `git add`; and the *bed* itself would the so-called `staging area`.

 Once you have *finally decided what to take* for your trip, you *put the clothes on the suitcase*.
 In this case, *putting the clothes on the suitcase* would be like doing a `git commit`.
 ___________________________________

 While working on a file, between **adding** and **committing**, you might also find useful the following commands:

-`git add --all` : to add all changes made to all files to the **staging area**.
-For example:
-   - you fixed typos in `file1` and `file2`, all within the same *(local)* repository.
-   - Then you do `git add --all` and `git commit –m “Fixed typos in file1 and file2”`

 `git status` : this will show you the *tracked* and *untracked* files.
 The “untracked” file(s) message means that there is(are) file(s) in the directory that Git is **not officially keeping track of**.
    - If you want Git to *officially* track them, then you should **add** the files using `git add file_name`.